Wedding photography is one of those industries that can seem daunting to the beginner photographer.

 Photo by Lauren Nihen

 Being a second shooter also allows you to experiment more creatively.
-Second shooters often can focus on the bigger picture (or the small details, depending on your role) while the primary is focused more on capturing everything, handling the bride, making sure the timeline and shot list are being followed, etc.
+Second shooters often can focus on the bigger picture (or the small details, depending on your role) while the primary wedding photographer is focused more on capturing everything, handling the bride, making sure the timeline and shot list are being followed, etc. The main wedding photographer may have you take some portraits, but being a second shooter is an excellent way of learning photojournalistic wedding photography.

 Buy The Right Equipment